dessy/ruby-girls/README.md

 and are used to introduce new concepts and set the general direction for the workshop.
 The slides introduce a concept, and then direct the students to an assignment or worksheet.
 The assignments are used for several purposes.

-The set of files named twitter_x.rb are used throughout the workshop to build up a simple Twitter program.
+The set of files named twitter_x.rb are used throughout the workshop to build up a simple Twitter program in twitter.rb.
 The files are there in case the students get stuck or fall behind during a part of the process, and need to pick up from a certain point.
 The slides note which twitter_x.rb file should be completed during each step.